-We study the classical three rotor problem: three equal point masses moving on a circle subject to attractive cosine inter-particle potentials.
-It arises as the classical limit of a chain of coupled Josephson junctions.
-Unlike in the gravitational problem, particles can pass through each other without producing singularities.
-In center of mass variables, the relative energy E serves as a control parameter.
-We discover classes of periodic solutions: choreographies up to moderate energies and pendula and breathers at all energies.
-The system is integrable at zero and infinite energies but displays a fairly sharp transition to chaos around $E \approx 4$, thus providing an instance of the orderchaos-order transition.
-We find several manifestations of this transition to chaos: (a) a geometric cascade of stable to unstable transition energies in pendula as E approaches four from either side: (b) a transition in the curvature of the Jacobi-Maupertuis metric from being strictly positive to having both signs as E increases beyond four, implying widespread onset of instabilities; (c) a dramatic rise in the fraction of the area of Poincaré surfaces occupied by chaotic trajectories and (d) breakdown of discrete symmetries in Poincaré sections present at lower energies.
-Slightly above this transition, we also find numerical evidence for a band of global chaos where we conjecture ergodic behavior.
+We study the classical dynamics of three equal point masses moving on a circle subject to attractive cosine interparticle potentials.
+This three-rotor problem, where rotors can pass through each other, arises as the classical limit of a chain of coupled Josephson junctions.
+In center of mass variables, the relative energy Eserves as a control parameter.
+We discover three classes of periodic solutions: choreographies up to moderate energies and pendula and breathers at all energies.
+The system is integrable at zero and infinite energies but displays a fairly sharp transition to chaos around $E \approx 4$ , thus providing an instance of the order-chaos-order transition.
+We find several manifestations of this transition: (a) a geometric cascade of stable to unstable transition energies in pendula as $E \rightarrow 4^{\pm}$ ; (b) a transition in the curvature of the Jacobi-Maupertuis metric from being positive to having both signs as E exceeds four, implying widespread onset of instabilities; (c) a dramatic rise in the fraction of the area of Poincaré surfaces occupied by chaotic trajectories and (d) a breakdown of discrete symmetries in Poincaré sections present at lower energies.
+Slightly above this transition, we find evidence for a band of global chaos where we conjecture ergodic behavior.